alikureishy/AI-isolation/README.md

     return score
 ```

 ###### Advantage score (improved_score())

-This scoring achieves (sufficiently satisfactory) and better results than the aforementioned approaches, and is therefore listed here.
-Furthermore, it is used as a baseline when comparing subsequent scoring algorithms listed below.
+This scoring achieves an even better performance than the 'open_move_score' and is used as a baseline when comparing subsequent scoring algorithms listed below.
+It determines a very naive determination of the relative advantage of the given player, compared to the opposing player, and returns the advantage as the # of additional move options available to the one over the other.

 ```
     score = winlose_score(game, player)